testsmt/yinyang/docs/customization.rst

 yinyang provides the following options.
 Please consult ``python3 yinyang.py --help`` for a full list.

-* ``-i --iterations ITERATIONS``: the number of iterations on each individual seed. (default: 300)
+* ``-i --iterations ITERATIONS`` the number of iterations on each seed. (default: 300)
-* ``-m --modulo MODULO``: specifies how often the mutants will be forwarded to the SMT solvers.
+* ``-m --modulo MODULO`` specifies how often the mutants will be forwarded to the SMT solvers.
 For example, with 300 iterations and 2 as a modulo, 150 mutants per seed file will be passed to the SMT solvers.
 High modulo and iteration counts prioritize deeper mutations. (default: 2)
-* ``-t --timeout TIMEOUT``: imposes a timeout limit (in seconds) on each SMT solver for solving  mutant formula (default: 8)
+* ``-t --timeout TIMEOUT`` imposes a timeout limit (in seconds) on each SMT solver for solving  mutant formula. (default: 8)
-* ``-d, --diagnose``: forwards solver outputs to stdout e.g. for solver command line diagnosis
+* ``-d, --diagnose`` forwards solver outputs to stdout e.g. for solver command line diagnosis.
 * ``-bugs BUGSFOLDER`` (default: ./bugs)
-* ``-scratch SCRATCHFOLDER``: specifies where the mutant formulas are temporarily stored.
+* ``-scratch SCRATCHFOLDER`` specifies where the mutant formulas are temporarily stored.
 Note, if you run yinyang with several processes in parallel, each instance should have its own scratch folder. (default: ./scratch)
 * ``-s --strategy {opfuzz,fusion}`` sets the mutation strategy.
-For more details on ``fusion``, see :doc:`fusion`  (default: opfuzz).
+For more details on fusion, see :doc:`fusion`.  (default: opfuzz)
-* ``-km --keep-mutants``: do not delete the mutants from the scratch folder.
+* ``-km --keep-mutants`` do not delete the mutants from the scratch folder.
 Warning: beware that this can quickly exhaust your entire disk space.
-* ``-q --quiet``: do not output statistics and other output.
+* ``-q --quiet`` do not output statistics and other output.
-* ``-fl", "--file-size-limit``: file size limit on seed formula in bytes
+* ``-fl", "--file-size-limit`` file size limit on seed formula in bytes. (default: 20000)